wouterdebie/i2cssh/README.markdown

 ### -r, --rank

-Send a LC_RANK environment variable different for each host
+Send a LC_RANK environment variable different for each host (from 0 to n)

 ### -m, --machines a,b,c